-The head of crisis management coordinates crisis management at the Government Offices
+The Director-General for Crisis Management coordinates crisis management at the Government Offices

-There is a head of crisis management at the Ministry of Justice.
+There is a Director-General for Crisis Management at the Ministry of Justice.
 This official is responsible for developing, coordinating and following up crisis management measures in the Government Offices and for any preparation needed.
-To develop crisis management capacity in the Government Offices, the head of crisis management can issue guidelines on the basic level each ministry should have for crisis management, on training and exercises, etc. Coordination means synchronising the work when several ministries are affected, taking a holistic approach and facilitating inter-ministry work within the Government Offices.
+To develop crisis management capacity in the Government Offices, the Director-General for Crisis Management can issue guidelines on the basic level each ministry should have for crisis management, on training and exercises, etc. Coordination means synchronising the work when several ministries are affected, taking a holistic approach and facilitating inter-ministry work within the Government Offices.
 Follow-up refers to monitoring capacity for crisis management within the Government Offices.

-In a crisis, the head of crisis management should ensure that work starts up quickly and coordinate and support crisis management within the Government Offices.
+In a crisis, the Director-General for Crisis Management should ensure that work starts up quickly and coordinate and support crisis management within the Government Offices.

-The head of crisis management is assisted by a Crisis Management Coordination Secretariat.
+The Director-General for Crisis Management is assisted by a Crisis Management Coordination Secretariat.